-If you are over 21 years of age, eligible family members for whom you are filing are your:
+If you are over 21 years of age, you may file for the following family members:

 - 1. Spouse; or - 2.
 Unmarried child(ren) under 21 years of age.

 If a family member faces a present danger of retaliation as a result of your escape from the severe form of trafficking in persons or cooperation with law enforcement, you may file for the following eligible family members, regardless of your age: